EXPERIENCE SOME KIND

 The percentage of male population expecting some kind of hair loss in their lifetime.

-The percentage of male population in UAE expecting to experience hair loss as compared to the average global figure.
+The percentage of the male population in UAE expecting to experience hair loss as compared to the average global figure.

 Two out of 3 men in the region are suffering from hair loss, including nearly every other man under 30